cylc/cylc-admin/docs/proposal-group-trigger.md

 tasks (to trigger) and off-group prerequisites (to set to prevent a stall) versus selecting and resetting pool tasks  to waiting in Cylc 7.

+("Off-group prerequisite" means a dependency on tasks outside of the group).

 ## Proposal

 Currently, `cylc trigger TASKS` makes all of the target tasks trigger immediately,